yli3/GetData_CourseProject/CodeBook.md

   - *mean* for the estimated mean statistic of a signal.
   - *sd* for the estimated standard deviation statistic of a signal.

-For example,
+## Examples

     freqBodyLinearAcceleration.Magnitude.mean

-denotes the frequency-domain value of the estimated mean linear acceleration triaxial signal magnitude.
-Because this is a linear rather than angular measurement, it comes from the embedded accelerometer signals.
-Because this is a linear acceleration measurement, it is in units of standard gravities *g*.
+This denotes the estimated mean linear acceleration of the magnitude of the frequency-domain triaxial signal output by the embedded accelerometer.
+It is in units of standard gravities *g*.

+    timeBodyAngularJerk.X.sd

+This denotes the estimated angular jerk standard deviation of the *X*-component of the time-domain triaxial signal output by the embedded Gyroscope.
+It is in units of *rad/s<sup>3</sup>*.

 ### List of measures